 For many reasons, WordPress users can lose their passwords, if they are not keeping them in a safe place.
 In other cases, bloggers want to do something in their databases, and they accidentally lose the access to their admin area.
-So, the password or the username, is not correct, through error messages that they get.
+So, the password or the username, are not correct, through error messages that they get.

-The good news is that you can recover your WordPress admin password, and username, from the PHPMyAdmin database.
-It’s the safest way to edit your password without modifying your blog files or adding complicated scripts that can damage the entire site if mistakes happened.
+The good news is that you can recover your WordPress admin password, and username, from the PhpMyAdmin database.
+It’s the safest way to edit your password without modifying your blog files, or adding complicated scripts that can damage the entire site, if mistakes happened.

 Before starting, make sure you have a cPanel account.
-From there, you can access the PHPMyAdmin tables, and modify the user or admin details from there.
+From there, you can access the PhpMyAdmin tables, and modify the user or admin details from there.

 You can also read: how to import WordPress Database in phpMyAdmin.